PolicyEngine/policyengine-taxsim/README.md

 8. age1 (age of first dependent)
 9. age2 (age of second dependent)
 10. age3 (age of third dependent)
+11. idtl (determines the level of output.
+0 = standard, 2 = full, 5 = full with text descriptions)

 ### Income: ###
 1. pwages (wage of primary taxpayer)